 - 1. Insert the HemoSphere tissue oximetry module into the monitor.
-The module will click when properly engaged. - 2.
-Press the power button to turn on the HemoSphere advanced monitor.
-All functions are accessed through the touch screen. - Select Continue Same Patient button or New Patient button and enter new patient data. - 4.
-Ensure proper orientation, then plug the FORE-SIGHT ELITE oximeter module into the tissue oximetry module.
-Up to two FORE-SIGHT ELITE oximeter modules can be connected to each tissue oximetry module. - 5.
+The module will click when properly engaged. - Press the power button to turn on the HemoSphere advanced monitor.
+All functions are accessed through the 2. touch screen. - 3.
+Select Continue Same Patient button or New Patient button and enter new patient data. - Ensure proper orientation, then plug the FORE-SIGHT ELITE oximeter module into the tissue oximetry module.
+4. Up to two FORE-SIGHT ELITE oximeter modules can be connected to each tissue oximetry module. - 5.
 Connect the compatible FORE-SIGHT ELITE sensor(s) to the FORE-SIGHT ELITE oximeter module.
 Up to two sensors can be connected to each module.
-See Attaching Sensors to the Patient on page 223 and refer to the FORE-SIGHT ELITE sensor instructions for use for proper application directions.

-- 6. Select the Non-Invasive, Invasive or Minimally-Invasive monitoring mode button on the Monitoring Mode Selection window as applicable. - 7.
-Touch Start Monitoring. - 8.
-If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile to select StO2 <Ch> as a key parameter from the Select Parameter tab of the tile configuration menu, where <Ch> is the sensor channel.
-The channel options are A1 and A2 for FORE-SIGHT ELITE oximeter module A and B1 and B2 for FORE-SIGHT ELITE oximeter module B. - The channel will appear in the upper left corner of the parameter tile.
-Touch the patient figure on the parameter tile to access the Sensor Location tab of the tile configuration menu.
+See Attaching Sensors to the Patient on page 223 and refer to the FORE-SIGHT ELITE sensor instructions for use for proper application directions. - Select the Non-Invasive, Invasive or Minimally-Invasive monitoring mode button on the Monitoring Mode 6.
+Selection window as applicable. - 7.
+Touch Start Monitoring. - If StO2 is not a current key parameter, touch the displayed parameter label located inside of any parameter tile 8. to select StO2 <Ch> as a key parameter from the Select Parameter tab of the tile configuration menu, where <Ch> is the sensor channel.
+The channel options are A1 and A2 for FORE-SIGHT ELITE oximeter module A and B1 and B2 for FORE-SIGHT ELITE oximeter module B.

+The channel will appear in the upper left corner of the parameter tile.
+Touch the patient figure 9. parameter tile to access the Sensor Location tab of the tile configuration menu.

-- 10. Select the Patient monitoring mode: adult or pediatric - 11.
-Select the anatomical location of the sensor.
+- 11. Select the anatomical location of the sensor.
 See Table 13-1 on page 221 for a list of available sensor locations. - 12.
-Touch the home icon to return to the monitoring window. - 13.
-Touch anywhere in the StO2 parameter tile → Sensor Location tab to adjust Alarms /

-Check Reminder or Averaging for that sensor. - 14.
-Touch anywhere in the StO2 parameter tile → Set Targets tab
+Touch the home icon icon to return to the monitoring window. - 13.
+Touch anywhere in the StO2 parameter tile → Sensor Location tab Sensor Location to adjust Skin Check Reminder or Averaging for that sensor. - 14.
+Touch anywhere in the StO2 parameter tile → Set Targets tab to adjust Alarms / Targets for StO2.